ietf-teep/teep-protocol/draft-ietf-teep-protocol.md

 We would like to thank Eve Schooler for the suggestion of the protocol name.

-We would like to thank Kohei Isobe (TRASIO/SECOM), Ken Takayama (SECOM) Kuniyasu Suzaki (TRASIO/AIST), Tsukasa Oi (TRASIO), and Yuichi Takita (SECOM) for their valuable implementation feedback.
+We would like to thank Kohei Isobe (TRASIO/SECOM), Ken Takayama (SECOM), Kuniyasu Suzaki (TRASIO/AIST), Tsukasa Oi (TRASIO), and Yuichi Takita (SECOM) for their valuable implementation feedback.